SecretDecks/Contentwriting/Know-Thyself.md

 # “Know Thyself”

 What do ancient scrolls, sacred and sacral texts, scholars, thinkers and philosophers all have in common?
-They agree to "Know Thyself" is the ultimate challenge and most pious project in life.
+They agree that to "Know Thyself" is the ultimate challenge and most pious project in life.

 But what does it mean today and how can we reconnect with a concept that has largely been abandoned in the modern era, yet has the potential to help us understand ourselves beyond our external identities and roles we play in society?